Take Eat This Is My Body

 In each place where the yeast spore has been, there will be a pocket of air-an acknowledgement of its death.
 And into the hot oven it will go.
 The yeast spores have given their life for the bread.

-Labels: Big World Small Boat, Growing in Christ, Help, home baking, how does yeast work, how to find God, making bread, Take Eat This is My Body, what is yeast
+Labels: Big World Small Boat, Father Bill Haymaker, Growing in Christ, Help, home baking, how does yeast work, making bread, Mr Piddles, Take Eat This is My Body

 we make our bread with a bread machine.
 It tastes good, but it's not as satisfying as making it by hand.
 Not quite sure how to weave that into the God and bread metaphor!